Beliavsky/Index/README.md

 - [CEF_and_ETF_data](https://github.com/Beliavsky/CEF_and_ETF_data) - R and Python scripts to get and format quotes for closed-end funds and exchange-traded funds
 - [ChangePoint](https://github.com/Beliavsky/ChangePoint) - Simulate a Gaussian time series with a change in the mean (changepoint) and identify it
 - [ChatGPT-Fortran-experiments](https://github.com/Beliavsky/ChatGPT-Fortran-experiments) - Experiments with ChatGPT to generate, find flaws in, or shorten Fortran code
-- [ChatGPT-Fortran-generator](https://github.com/Beliavsky/ChatGPT-Fortran-generator) - Python scripts to generate Fortran code by ChatGPT, compile it, correct errors, and run it
+- [ChatGPT-Fortran-generator](https://github.com/Beliavsky/ChatGPT-Fortran-generator) - Python scripts to generate Fortran code by ChatGPT, compile it, correct errors, and run it -- broken by API changes
 - [coarray_fortran_intel_tutorial](https://github.com/Beliavsky/coarray_fortran_intel_tutorial) - Examples from Intel Fortran coarray tutorial
 - [Computer-Methods-for-Mathematical-Computations](https://github.com/Beliavsky/Computer-Methods-for-Mathematical-Computations) - Code from the book of the same name by Forsythe, Malcolm, and Moler, translated to Fortran 90 by Ralph Carmichael
 - [cpp_stuff](https://github.com/Beliavsky/cpp_stuff) - short C++ codes for my learning